|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Tea isn't just for drinking any more!
-Regular tea bags can be used to infuse exotic flavors into homemade candies.
-In this recipe, Earl Grey tea lends a smoky, complex flavor to these smooth, chewy caramels.
-I like mine topped with a pinch of sea salt, but dipping them in chocolate is also delicious!
+Tea isn't just for drinking anymore; regular tea bags can be used to infuse unusual flavors into homemade candies.
+In this recipe, Earl Grey tea lends a smoky, complex profile to these smooth, chewy caramels.
+Top with a pinch of sea salt, or dip them in dark chocolate.

 Store these caramels in an airtight container at room temperature for up to two weeks.